juliusjuutilainen/discord-bot-with-supabase/README.md

 ## License

 Do whatever you want with this.
-It’s a Discord bot, not a space shuttle.
+It's a Discord bot, not a space shuttle.

-Oh yeah and for any cool shit you can email me at julius.juutilainen@protonmail.com
+Questions or cool stuff → julius.juutilainen@protonmail.com